IngridCBarbosa/compiler/README.md

   [Compilers:Principles, Techniques, and Tools](https://www.amazon.com/Compilers-Principles-Techniques-Tools-2nd/dp/0321486811)

  ## How to run
-  #### To run the project:
     1.In the src folder, go to each .java and delete all packages;
     2.after deleting the packages, open the terminal in the src folder;
-     3.run the command javac Main.java.
-Then run the command java Main file.txt (programming language file).
+    3.run the commands.
+     > javac Main.java
- If you have generated a _3-address language program_, then the compiler is working.
+       java Main file.txt (programing language file) If you have generated a _3-address language program_, then the compiler is working.

  **Note**: Do not forget, that you must have a txt file that is the program, in the programming language for the project.